 Using Chipmunk Repellent for Chipmunk Control

-A common chipmunk repellent is either pureed garlic or hot peppers or a combination of both.
+Common chipmunk repellents are pureed garlic, hot peppers, or a combination of both.
 Steep the pureed garlic and hot peppers in 1 cup hot soapy water until the water is cool.
 Strain and add 1 tablespoon of oil.
 Shake and pour into a spray bottle.
 Spray this on plants you wish to keep the chipmunks from.

 Other chipmunk repellent suggestions include castor oil, predator urine and ammonium soap.